Handling sharps in adult social care

 People may administer their own medicines and generate sharps waste.
 For example, people may administer their own insulin or take their own blood glucose readings.

 People should dispose of sharps in a dedicated sharps waste bin.
 This can be prescribed or supplied by the local authority.
-They should make arrangements with the local authority to collect these as needed.
+They should arrange with the local authority to collect these as needed.

-Providers should assess the risk of medicines self-administration.
-Include the use, safe storage and disposal of sharps.
+When you assess the risk of medicines self-administration include the use, safe storage and disposal of sharps.

 Nursing homes

-Sharps used by nurses in a nursing home should be disposed of in a dedicated sharps waste bin via the clinical waste contractor.
+When nurses use sharps in a nursing home, they should dispose of sharps in a dedicated sharps waste bin provided by the clinical waste contractor.

 Sharps injury

-Staff should know what action to take in the event of a sharps injury or incident.
+Staff should know what action to take if there is a sharps injury or incident.

-If care staff are injured by sharps at work, they must notify their employer as soon as practicable.
-The employer must have sufficiently robust arrangements to allow care staff to notify them in a timely manner.
-This includes where the employee works out-of-office hours or away from the employer’s premises.
+If staff are injured by sharps at work, they must notify their employer as soon as practicable.
+The employer must have sufficiently robust arrangements to allow staff to notify them in a timely way.
+This includes where the employee works out of normal office hours.

-If an employee has been injured by a sharp that has or may have exposed them to a blood-borne virus, the employer must:
+If an employee has been injured by a sharp that has or may have exposed them to a blood-borne virus, as the employer, you must:

 • immediate access to medical advice

-• has been offered post-exposure prophylaxis and any other medical treatment, as advised by a doctor
+• been offered post-exposure prophylaxis and any other medical treatment, as advised by a doctor